 In the ancient world, the state didn’t take care of prisoners.
-This is why the Philippian Church sent Epaphroditus.
-Don’t you love it how the Philippians owned Paul’s welfare.
-Of all the churches, they stepped up BIG TIME.
+This is why the Philippian church sent Epaphroditus.
+Don’t you love it how the Philippians owned Paul’s welfare?
+Of all the churches, they stepped up big time.
 That’s why Paul is so grateful to them.
-Epaphroditus likely contracted some kind of illness on his way to Rome and rather than turn back, he risked his life to fulfill the mission.
-When he arrived and began to assist Paul his sickness got worse, taking him to the brink of death.
+Epaphroditus likely contracted some kind of illness on his way to Rome, but rather than turn back, he risked his life to fulfill the mission.
+When he arrived and began to assist Paul, his sickness got worse, taking him to the brink of death.

-It’s very interesting the ways Paul refers to Epaphroditus in today’s text.
-Did you catch it: my brother, co-worker and fellow soldier.
+It’s very interesting, the ways Paul refers to Epaphroditus in today’s text.
+Did you catch it: “my brother, co-worker and fellow soldier”?
 There’s a progression here.
-Epaphroditus, by virtue of following Jesus, is Paul’s brother.
-By virtue of coming alongside Paul in Rome, he became a co-worker in the Gospel.
+Epaphroditus, by virtue of following Jesus, is Paul’s “brother.”
+By virtue of coming alongside Paul in Rome, he became a “co-worker” in the gospel.
 Paul takes it a giant step further when he calls him a “fellow soldier.”
 We need to catch the weight of this.
-Paul doesn’t just throw this around as in “Onward Christian Soldier.”
-He means Epaphroditus stepped out of the comforts of Philippians suburban life and onto the front lines of the war and took on enemy fire.
-Epaphroditus illness was an act of spiritual warfare.
+Paul doesn’t just throw this around as in, “Onward, Christian soldier.”
+He means Epaphroditus stepped out of the comforts of Philippi’s suburban life and onto the frontlines of the war and took on enemy fire.
+Epaphroditus’s illness was an act of spiritual warfare.
 Satan tried to take him out.

 Satan is real.
 Principalities and powers and rulers and authorities are real.
-There is a real kingdom of darkness.
-The minute you step out of the ranks of casual Christianity and offer yourself for an assignment in God’s Kingdom you enter the ranks of enemy combatants and you can bet some demonic agent of darkness is being assigned to you.
+There is a real kingdom of darkness (Eph.
+6:12).
+The minute you step out of the ranks of casual Christianity and offer yourself for an assignment in God’s kingdom, you enter the ranks of enemy combatants, and you can bet some demonic agent of darkness is being assigned to you.

-This is why Paul in his letter to the Ephesians gets so explicit about putting on the full armor of God.
+This is why Paul, in his letter to the Ephesians, gets so explicit about putting on the full armor of God (Eph.
+6:11, 13-17).
 Domesticated casual Christianity is no threat to the enemy.
 I’ve been writing a lot of personal letters lately to people who have given of their resources to our work with Seedbed.
 Be assured if you did this, your name is on my prayer list, but it is also on another list.
 You are making yourself an enemy combatant to the kingdom of darkness.
-PUT ON THE FULL ARMOR OF GOD.
+Put on the full armor of God.

-Abba Father, we thank you for your son, Jesus, who will win the battle.
-Thank you that though we take on fire and may get sick to the point of death and even die—we are invincible in him.
-I want to be more in the line of fire for your Kingdom.
-I don’t want to reach the end and realize I played it safe.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who will win the battle.
+Thank you that though we take on fire and may get sick to the point of death and even die, we are invincible in him.
+We want to be more in the line of fire for your kingdom.
+We don’t want to reach the end and realize we played it safe.
+We pray in Jesus’ name, amen.